Roy Noakes

 Yorkshire: Landscape and Light

-In the early 1980s, Roy moved to Pateley Bridge, North Yorkshire.
-Walking in the landscape, he observed how light alters perception of form, reinforcing his interest in how static objects can appear to shift through changing conditions.
+In the early 1980s, Noakes moved to North Yorkshire.
+Walking in the landscape, he concentrated on how light alters the perception of form, reinforcing his interest in how static objects can appear to shift through changing light conditions.

 Relief Work and Light

-Returning to low relief, he explored the effects of natural and artificial light in a final series of works depicting swimmers and interiors.
+Returning to low relief, he explored the effects of natural, distorted and artificial light in a final series of works depicting swimmers and interiors.

 Process and Drawing